What is a Boolean criterion?

 Then you can click the "Proceed" button.
 Once you click the "Proceed" button.

-Editing the Objective
+Editing the Criterion

 We have already explained how to invoke the objective editor.
 Once you create a boolean type objective and open the objective editor for the boolean type, you will see the following view.